 For example, if you want to survey school teachers between the ages of 25 and 35, you could first release a short screening survey, asking workers about their ages and occupations.
 In this same survey, you might also ask about income level, number of household members, and race, to ensure that participants do not guess your screening criteria.

 From the results of your Screening Survey, you’ll be able to identify the Worker IDs of eligible participants.
-When it is time to launch your main study, you can choose our “Link Only” option in our Session Launch Wizard and post a link to your study directly to MTurk’s Requester Website.
-From there, you can include only workers who are eligible based on their Worker IDs.
+When it is time to launch your main study, use Step 4.1 of our Session Launch Wizard to selectively include participants based on Worker ID.
+In this step, you can also choose to send these eligible workers an email notification.

 Can I run a longitudinal or multi-session study on MTurk?